OneDrive/onedrive-api-docs/docs/rest-api/api/group_resetunseencount.md

 # group: resetUnseenCount

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

 Reset the unseenCount of all the posts that the current user has not seen since their last visit.
-Supported for Office 365 groups only.
+Supported for Office 365 Groups only.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).